dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Rules – Consequences of non-observance:</mark>

 If you do not respect these rules and adapt your applications in response you can expect the following to happen to your application
-- It will be killed by android for being irresponsive
+- It will be killed by android for being un-responsive
 - Your application may lose data as a result
 - Eventually users will become frustrated with your application and will uninstall it and replace it by something else